Updated - December 2014

-In July 2001, the GAA agreed to begin drug testing senior Inter-County players as part of an agreement with the Irish Sports Council and their policy to cooperate with the international anti-doping campaign administered by the World Anti-Doping Association (WADA).
-The GAA believe that doping is contrary to the spirit of sport and every member has a duty to ensure that the sport is free of doping.
-This information sheet provides up-to-date information from World Anti-Doping Agency (WADA), Irish Sports Council (ISC) and GAA rules and regulations in the area of doping.
+In July 2001, the GAA agreed to begin drug testing senior Inter-County players as part of an agreement with the Irish Sports Council (ISC) and their policy to cooperate with the international anti-doping campaign administered by the World Anti-Doping Association (WADA).
+The GAA believes that doping is contrary to the spirit of sport and every member has a duty to ensure that Gaelic games are free of doping.

 All Inter-County players may be selected for testing.
 Indeed it is a condition of eligibility for the Government Eligible Expense Scheme.
-All county team personnel (players, doctors, managers, coaches, physiotherapists, nutritionists, psychologists, officials etc…) have a responsibility to ensure that they are aware of the Irish Anti-Doping Rules and that there is an atmosphere supporting a drug free sport within each County.
+All county team support personnel (e.g. managers, coaches, medical personnel, nutritionists, psychologists, officials) have a responsibility to ensure that they are aware of the Irish Anti-Doping Rules and that there is an atmosphere supporting a drug free sport within each County.

-The following sections highlight key areas with regard to anti-doping.
-The Medical, Scientific and Welfare Committee advise all members to read and understand the Anti-Doping Rules and to understand your responsibilities under the rules.
-The consequences of not adhering to Anti-Doping Rules can be severe for athletes and their support personnel such as coaches and parents; therefore it is critical that any questions/concerns be clarified with either Croke Park or the ISC.
+This booklet highlights key areas with regard to anti-doping.
+The GAA advises all members to read and understand the Anti-Doping Rules and to understand their responsibilities under the rules.
+The consequences of not adhering to Anti-Doping Rules can be severe for players and their support personnel such as coaches and parents; therefore it is critical that any questions/concerns be clarified with either the GAA or the ISC.

 Irish Anti-Doping Rules

-The Medical, Scientific & Welfare Committee in conjunction with Central Council have adapted the Irish Anti-Doping Rules as the Anti-Doping Rules of the GAA.
+The Medical, Scientific & Welfare Committee of the GAA in conjunction with Central Council have adapted the Irish Anti-Doping Rules as the Anti-Doping Rules of the GAA.
 A complete copy of the Irish Anti-Doping Rules can be found by following the link in the resources section of this booklet.

 GAA Official Guide